Automattic/woocommerce-services/readme.txt

 To use the features, simply install this plugin and activate the ones you want directly in your dashboard.
 As we add more services, you’ll see more features available directly in WooCommerce - making setup simpler.

-= Show live rates for USPS and Canada Post =
+= Show live rates for USPS or Canada Post =
-Show your customers accurate shipping rates automatically for both USPS, the largest delivery network in the US, and Canada Post.
+Show your customers accurate shipping rates automatically for USPS, the largest delivery network in the US, or Canada Post.

 = Print shipping labels for USPS at a discounted rate =